-The patient is an 8 month old girl, a known case of sickle cell anaemia who presented with sickle cell crisis, loss of consciousness and severe shortness of breath.
-Patient started to develop tonic clonic convulsion which were focally localised mainly to the right arm with associated up-rolling of eyes.
+The patient is an 8 month old girl, a known case of sickle cell anemia who presented with sickle cell crisis, loss of consciousness and severe shortness of breath.
+Patient started to develop tonic clonic convulsion which were focally localized mainly to the right arm with associated up-rolling of eyes.
 CT of the brain was unremarkable.

 Loading Stack -

 0 images remaining

 There are multiple bilateral near symmetrical foci of restricted diffusion (appearing hyperintense on DWI with corresponding ADC images showing dark signal) seen in both cerebral hemispheres seen involving the deep white matter and sub-cortical white matter.
 There is no perilesional edema.

 No gyral swelling or sulcal effacement.